shafiqninaba/masked_facial_recognition/README.md

 ## Instructions
 1. Download the [docker-compose.yml file](docker-compose.yml) into an empty folder.
 2. Run the command `docker-compose up` in the same directory as the docker-compose.yml file.
+3. After the containers are created, the web application can be accessed at http://localhost:5000/